Installing the Raspberry Pi Camera Module

 rpicam-hello --list-cameras

-which will produce output like this if it has detected the camera (this is a v1 camera, the output will be different for different camera models).
+which will produce output like this if it has detected the camera.
+This is how the official Raspberry Pi v3 camera module shows up.
+If you have a different camera, it will show different output:

 Available cameras